vladflore/blog/_posts/2020-07-06-pet-project-part1.markdown

 git push -u origin master
 {% endhighlight %}

-If everything went fine, you should have by now a new project folder, `shopping-list`, containing the `backend` component in which resides a Spring Boot project.
+If everything went fine, we should have by now a new project folder, `shopping-list`, containing the `backend` component in which resides a Spring Boot project.
 The content of the application project is versioned and pushed to a GitHub repository called `shopping-list-app`.

-To ascertain that the backend project runs flawlessly feel free to do a `mvn clean install` inside the `backend` folder.
+To ascertain that the backend project runs flawlessly we can do a `mvn clean install` inside the `backend` folder.

+The project can be found on GitHub at this [link].

 ## Final words
 Having done all the above gives us the grounds on which to further build our application.